(previously known as Dichelia panoplana)

 These caterpillars live in a rolled up leaf of their foodplant.
 They have been found feeding on

-The adult moth has speckled brown forewings with a vague stripe across each one, and plain brown hindwings.
+The adult moth has speckled rusty brown forewings, each with two incomplete pale yellow transverse bands.
+The hindwings are plain dark rusty brown.
 The wingspan is about 1 cm.

 The species has been found in :